Odden69/memory-game/README.md

 - Card images: [Human Vectors by Vecteezy](https://www.vecteezy.com/vector-art/1337877-set-of-children-toys)

 ## Acknowledgements
-First I want to thank my Mentor, Narender Singh, who supported me with lots of valuable advice and support during the development process.
+First I want to thank my Mentor, Narender Singh, who gave me with lots of valuable advice and support during the development process.
 I have learnt a lot from him that I will benefit from in my future coding career.
 My fellow slackers deserve, as usual, a big thank you for support and encouragement.
 No one mentioned, no one forgotten.
 But the team from Code Institute's 2021 Retro Gaming Hackathon ["Team Noiseland"](https://github.com/andrewdempsey2018/The-Never-Ending-Coding-Adventure-Codehog-Day) needs mentioning since they have done a super job evaluating the game and trying to find bugs.